-The impact of the COVID-19 pandemic on the HEI’s ability to deliver learning and teaching will increase attention on academic governance and assurance and its role in navigating the transformations needed for years to come.
+The impact of the COVID-19 pandemic on the HEI’s ability to deliver learning and teaching has increased the attention on academic governance and assurance and its role in navigating the transformations needed for years to come.

 Drawing upon our extensive pool of governance experts we work with you to review academic governance provision.
 Our approach is based on our Framework for Academic Governance and covers areas such as; the maintenance of academic standards, defining and monitoring academic quality and continuous improvement in quality of provision.